sergiocollado/potpourri/Notes_on_AI/Notes_on_uninformed_search.md

   //the 'frontier' set is the groups of nodes pending to search/explore.
   //the 'frontier' set needs to a set ordered by priority of the cost: Cost=f(node)
+  //so the 'frontier' set for UCS is a qeue ordered by cost.
+Minimun cost goes first.

   frontier = new Heap();
   frontier.add(initial_node);